cpmashir/CUCEK-Companion/README.md

 For Software:

 # Installation
-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/cpmashir/CUCEK-Companion
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd CUCEK-Companion
-3. Open index.html in your web browser.
+3. Open https://cpmashir.github.io/CUCEK-Companion/ in your web browser.

 # Run
 No specific commands are needed.
-Simply open index.html in a web browser.
+Simply open https://cpmashir.github.io/CUCEK-Companion/ in a web browser.

 ## Team Contributions